 Pros: Provides more transparency as advertisers know exactly who they’re buying inventory from.
 This diminishes concerns over brand safety and risks of fraudulent activities.

 Cons: This may be more accessible for large companies with enough funds to buy inventory from reputable publishers.
 Smaller brands may have a difficult time finding a partner who is willing to sell their inventory at an affordable price.

 Mitigating the Risks of Ad Fraud

-In 2019 alone, brands and agencies around the world have seen a $42 billion loss in ad budgets due to fraudulent activities committed via website and in-app advertising.
+In 2019 alone, brands and agencies around the world have seen a $42 billion loss in ad budgets due to fraudulent activities committed via the website and in-app advertising.
 This has led to an increase in advertisers withdrawing their budget from the open marketplace.

 Fortunately, advertisers can avoid this dilemma through PMPs.
-While ad space from private marketplace can be slightly more expensive, you will have access to premium inventory from reputable publishers.
+While ad space from a private marketplace can be slightly more expensive, you will have access to premium inventory from reputable publishers.
 Moreover, you’ll have full transparency as to where your ads will be displayed, thus increasing brand safety and significantly reducing the instances of fraud.

 Reach the Right Audience with a Trusted PMP

 Aniview hosts a video ad marketplace where advertisers will have access to a vast supply of premium ad inventory from vetted publishers around the world.

 Schedule an appointment today by filling out our online form.